30 August, 2018

 Several of the artists have responded to the environment that the museum is situated in, using materials from the area or situating their work within the landscape.
 Outside we see Michael Snape’s formalist steel sculptures, set against the rolling hills and vineyards of the TarraWarra landscape.
 Inside, Starlie Gieke’s magnificent wearable sculpture, displayed in the gallery like the shed cocoon of a butterfly, sits alongside photographs of the artist wearing the construction in the natural environment around TarraWarra.

 Other artists have brought the environment into the gallery.
 Dale Harding’s 40-metre wall drawing Wall Compositions from Memory (2018) uses red Ghangalu earth from his grandmother’s Bidjara country, mixed with his breath and saliva as the medium.
 The drawing, a collaboration with his cousin Jordan Upkett, reflects their shared memory of their ancestral country.
-Likewise, Belle Bassin has brought dirt from the surrounding area into the gallery space for In Your Place, An Empty Space (2017–18), an installation that involves the gallery being energetically charged by spirit guides and shamans.
+Likewise, Belle Bassin has brought dirt from the surrounding area into the gallery space for In Your Place, An Empty Space (2017–18), an installation in which 'the space has been induced by mystics'.

 The architecture of the gallery and its relation to the body is a focus for Bridie Lunny.
 Her site-specific work All For Nothing (2018) involves brass sheets placed in corners of the gallery, reflecting and mirroring the space.
 Through the gallery, small holes, the perfect size for a finger, are dug into the walls and filled with gold.
 On several occasions throughout the exhibition, a performer sings into these physical interventions, activating the site with their breath.
 Mike Parr also uses breath as medium in his new commission Whistle White (2018), a durational whistling performance that aims to create a continuous cycle of breath for three days.